In this guide, we are going to be discussing fish aggression and how it can happen even in peaceful community aquariums.

 Some peaceful fish can be aggressive

 All fish will become slightly aggressive during breeding.
-There are few rules to this example.
+There are a few rules to this example.
 For example, male guppies will relentlessly chase females in order to impregnate them.
 The same behavior is common with Cory Cats.
 Some fish such as a Pleco will breed together, and then the male will guard the eggs very aggressively against other fish, even though a Pleco is considered a peaceful fish.

 I’d like to wrap this post up by saying that you need to be aware of individual fish personalities before purchasing fish.
 Just in case you’re buying fish for say a small child, it would not be good for a child to see their fish fighting.
 Also be sure not to mix fish that are aggressive and nonaggressive, if you’re unsure on the fish temperament be sure to ask a store employee at your local fish store.